gunjanBarke/ds_GunjanBarke/README.md

-# ds_GunjanBarke
-📊 Trader Sentiment Analysis
+# 📊 Trader Sentiment Analysis

 📌 Overview
 This project explores the relationship between trader behavior and market sentiment using two datasets: